 Here at Pavers as an independent family run company we understand the value of good relationships within our team, with our suppliers and partners and most importantly with our customers.

 At the beginning of October ‘15, as per government regulations we started charging 5p for the use of our carrier bags.
 Although not duty bound, we decided to give all funds raised to charity and have selected a different charity for each quarter.
-For the first quarter (October – December) we have been donating all funds to Cancer Research UK.
-And as of January 2016 we have been donating to the NSPCC.
-Watch this space to find out who we are donating to next quarter.
+For the first quarter (October – December) we donated all funds to Cancer Research UK.
+For the following quarter, we donated to the NSPCC and we continue to donate funds collected from plastic bag sales.